-You can learn about reversible change, temperature, and properties of water.
+Ice activities are great for learning about reversible change, temperature, and properties of water.
 Melting ice science is also great for practicing fine motor skills with spray bottles, squirt bottles, and eye droppers or basters!

-What is the frozen fizzing ice science?
+What is fizzing ice science?

 Lemon and Lime Outdoor Ice Melt